OliRafa/armarchy/full_install_guide.md

 #### Install `limine-mkinitcpio-hook` for the `btrfs-overlayfs` hook\*

-> \*needed for snapshot booting
+> \*needed for snapshot booting - provides overlayfs support specifically for Limine

-This handles yay's interactive prompts automatically
+This handles yay's interactive prompts automatically and will install a newer limine version as a dependency, which we'll override later with our manually installed Limine 9.5.3 to avoid a bug in newer versions that prevent limine from properly reading our config file.

 ```bash
 (echo "1"; echo "N"; echo "N"; echo "N") | yay -S --noconfirm limine-mkinitcpio-hook || {